McLoughlin v O'Brian: Trial judgment

 The trial judge held that the defendants owed duty of care to the claimant as she saw her husband and children covered in oil and blood as a result of the accident.
 She suffered psychiatric injury, including clinical depression and personality changes, after witnessing her family's situation in the hospital.
 The trial ruled for McLoughlin.

 Court of Appeal judgment

-The Court of Appeal rejected McLoughlin's appeal on grounds of public policy.
-The Court held the injury was foreseeable, and a duty of care was owed to McLoughlin.
-However, they did not allow McLoughlin to recover damages.
+The Court of Appeal rejected O'Brien's appeal, who appealed on the basis that the claim ought to be barred as a matter of public policy.
+The Court found the injury was foreseeable, and a duty of care was owed to McLoughlin.
+However, the Court of Appeal did not allow McLoughlin to recover damages.
 Stephenson L.J. held that the consequence of breach should be limited as a matter of policy.
-Griffiths L.J. held that the defendants had a limited duty of care (e.g. only towards persons near the road who were directly affected), and that foreseeable consequences did not automatically impose a duty of care.
+Griffiths L.J. held that the defendants had only a limited duty of care (e.g. only towards persons near the road who were directly affected), and that foreseeable consequences did not automatically impose a duty of care.

 The Court also held that only legislature should extend the scope of liability.